 Information on this page is for the staff and students in the Department of English, The Hong Kong Polytechnic University only.

-The following corpora are available for ENGL PhD, MA and MB students to complete their dissertations and capstone projects.
+The following corpora are available for ENGL PhD, MA and BA students to complete their dissertations and capstone projects.

 - You must agree with the license of different corpora.